-- from enjoying the same statutory rights and benefits as all employees in Hong Kong, the FDHs are further protected by a Government-prescribed Standard Employment Contract, which stipulates that the employer has to provide to an FDH free accommodation with reasonable privacy, free food (or food allowance in lieu), free passage to and from the FDH's place of origin and free medical treatment, etc. The FDHs also enjoy wage protection through the Government-prescribed Minimum Allowable Wage (MAW), under which employers have to pay the FDHs a salary no less than the prevailing MAW when the contracts are signed.
+- 5.46 FDHs have been admitted to work in Hong Kong since the 1970s.
+Apart from enjoying the same statutory rights and benefits as all employees in Hong Kong, the FDHs are further protected by a Government-prescribed Standard Employment Contract, which stipulates that the employer has to provide to the FDH free accommodation with reasonable privacy, free food (or food allowance in lieu), free passage to and from the FDH's place of origin, free medical treatment, etc. The FDHs also enjoy wage protection through the Government-prescribed Minimum Allowable Wage (MAW), under which employers have to pay the FDHs a salary no less than the prevailing MAW when the contracts are signed.
 The Government attaches great importance to safeguarding the FDHs' statutory and contractual rights.
-The LD spares no efforts in investigating suspected offence cases and prosecution action will be taken out if there is sufficient evidence. - 5.42 In order to strengthen the protection of the FDHs and enhance their awareness of their rights and benefits, the LD continued to organise a host of publicity and educational activities and maintained close liaison with the governments of the FDH source countries and their consulates-general in Hong Kong, NGOs serving the FDHs, and the FDH employer groups to discuss matters relating to furthering the protection of the FDHs.
-As for employers, we issued newsletters to introduce the LD's services and support channels.
-We also organised briefings for newly-arrived FDHs and first-time employers to raise awareness of their respective rights and obligations. - 5.43 As at the end of 2019, there were 399 320 FDHs in Hong Kong, with 55.0% coming from the Philippines and 43.0% from Indonesia.
+The LD spares no efforts in investigating suspected offence cases and prosecution action will be taken out if there is sufficient evidence. - 5.47 In order to strengthen the protection of the FDHs and enhance their awareness of their rights and benefits, the LD continued to organise a host of publicity and educational activities and maintained close liaison with the governments of the FDH source countries and their consulates-general in Hong Kong, NGOs serving the FDHs, and the FDH employer groups to discuss matters relating to furthering the protection of the FDHs.
+As for employers, we introduced the LD's services and support channels through producing newsletters, etc. - 5.48 The LD set up in September 2020 a dedicated FDH Division to ensure effective coordination and implementation of measures to enhance protection of the FDHs, and to provide better support to the FDHs and their employers.
+The FDH Division's major responsibilities include enhancing publicity and education work to improve the FDHs' and their employers' understanding of their respective employment rights and obligations; providing support services for the FDHs and their employers; supporting the implementation of FDH policy measures; and exploring new FDH source countries.